mleuthold/configure-desktop/README.md

 # configure-desktop
-Do all the things to make my desktop great.
+Do all the things to get my desktop back to full speed.

 ```bash
 ./install-apps.sh